-California COVID-19 Testing Backlog Cut by Two-Thirds
+California COVID-19 Testing Backlog Cut by Two-thirds

 California has tested 126,000 people.
 Of those, 13,000 test results are still pending as of Friday.
 That's down from the 59,500 pending results that were reported Thursday.
 As of Friday, the state reported 12,026 confirmed COVID-19 cases, a 12.4% increase from the previous day, plus 276 deaths.

+Many beaches, parks and hiking trails around the state and most beach parking lots have been closed because they attracted large crowds.
+Death Valley National Park began closing Saturday, citing public health concerns during the pandemic.

-Newsom has not stepped up statewide enforcement of his stay-at-home order, but warned people to obey local authorities.
+Newsom has not stepped up statewide enforcement of his stay-at-home order.
+But he warned people to obey local authorities.

 “The state is always prepared to do more.
 I just want to encourage people, don’t force our hand in that respect,” Newsom said.
 “We cannot allow cabin fever to come in.
 We cannot allow people to start congregating again.”